Play (Ricky Martin EP): Singles

 "Otra Noche en L.A." was released for digital download and streaming by Sony Music Latin on January 27, 2022, as the lead single from Play.
 The song was commercially successful in Latin America, reaching number one in Argentina, El Salvador, Guatemala, and Uruguay, as well as the top 10 in Costa Rica and Mexico.
-"A Veces Bien Y A Veces Mal" was released for digital download and streaming by Sony Music Latin on April 14, 2022, as the second single from the EP.
+"A Veces Bien y a Veces Mal" was released for digital download and streaming by Sony Music Latin on April 14, 2022, as the second single from the EP.
 The track reached the top 10 in Mexico and Puerto Rico.

 Critical reception

 Upon release, Play was met with widely positive reviews from music critics.
 Griselda Flores from Billboard gave the EP a positive review, saying it "is just as profound as its predecessor [Pausa], with Martin as vulnerable as ever in navigating love and heartbreak".
-She described "Otra Noche en L.A." and "A Veces Bien Y A Veces Mal" as "evocative ballads", while praising them for pairing "perfectly" with the other tracks, "Amordio", "Paris in Love", and "Ácido Sabor", those which she named "pop gems".
+She described "Otra Noche en L.A." and "A Veces Bien y a Veces Mal" as "evocative ballads", while praising them for pairing "perfectly" with the other tracks, "Amordio", "Paris in Love", and "Ácido Sabor", those which she named "pop gems".
 El Nuevo Día staff described it as "a collection of enigmatic melodies and rhythms accompanied by the unmistakable voice of Ricky Martin".
 An author of Los 40 wrote that Play "would culminate" his previous EP Pausa.
 Writing for LatinPop Brasil, Priscila Bertozzi commended Martin's "versatility and identity" on the EP and its "powerful cinematic and musical concept", saying he "brings a powerful metaphor to life in his new project".
 Lucas Villa from Latina labeled it "[an] irresistible EP" that "is meant to be played in the bedroom", describing "Ácido Sabor", "Paris in Love", and "Amordio" as "seriously sexy", "funky", and "frisky", respectively.
 An author of Terra highlighted "Ácido Sabor" as "a dancing and melancholic ballad in the same proportion", "Amordio" for being "soft in melody but extremely dense in terms of lyrics", and "Paris in Love" as "an engaging song".
 They also noted "the sensual aesthetic that consecrated the singer even in the 1990s" in "Paris in Love".

 Accolades

-Play has been nominated for Pop Album of the Year at the 35th Annual Lo Nuestro Awards.
+Play was nominated for Album of the Year at the 24th Annual Latin Grammy Awards, but lost to Karol G's Mañana Será Bonito.
+It was also nominated for Pop Album of the Year at the 35th Annual Lo Nuestro Awards.